dokester/BayesicFitting/docs/design.md

 walkers slowly climb to the maximum value of the likelihood.
 The stored **Sample**s provide enough pointers into the Likelihood function to make a good estimate of the integral (evidence).

-The classes associated with NestedSampler are displayed in figure 7.

 <a name="img-ns1"></a>